 If you need beautiful, free images and photos for your startup, you need Unsplash.
 The website claims to have over 110,000 contributing photographers and a library of over 810,000 stock photos that you can use as needed under the Unsplash license.

 The royalty-free images provided by Unsplash can be used for social media, website creation, and any other type of marketing materials you could need.
-And the active photography community means that new photos are added every day.
-Simply use the intuitive search feature to find the right photo for your needs.
+Another option is the newcomer, Pikwizard.
+They’re especially beloved for their images of people, which can be harder to find on other sites.
+And these active photography communities mean that new photos are added every day.
+Simply use the intuitive search features to find the right photo for your needs.

 - Price: FREE